The Tonight Show Starring Johnny Carson: Rebroadcasts and streaming availability

 A large amount of material from Carson's first two decades of The Tonight Show (1962–1982), much of it not seen since it had first aired, appeared in a half hour "clip/compilation" syndicated program known as Carson's Comedy Classics that aired in 1983.
-Audio clips from the show were featured nightly on WHO-AM in Des Moines, Iowa in the mid-2000s.
+Audio clips from the show were featured nightly on WHO-AM in Des Moines, Iowa, in the mid-2000s.
 In 2014, Turner Classic Movies would begin rerunning select interviews from the program for a new series called "Carson on TCM" presented by Conan O'Brien, who himself hosted The Tonight Show briefly.

 The digital multicast network Antenna TV acquired rerun rights to whole episodes of the series in August 2015.
 Unlike the previous clip shows, Antenna TV's airings feature full broadcasts as they were originally seen, with the only edits being removal of The Tonight Show name, with the show being renamed simply as Johnny Carson (as of January 2018, the broadcasts air opposite the current edition of The Tonight Show in much of the United States, and NBC still owns the trademark on that name), and with bumpers, walk-on music and the closing theme being replaced by generic music cues from the Warner/Chappell Production Music library.
 Most musical guest segments are also removed.
 Antenna TV began airing the show seven days a week beginning January 1, 2016.
-Currently, sixty-minute episodes (from September 1980-May 1992) air Monday through Friday nights, and ninety-minute episodes (from 1972-September 12, 1980) Saturday and Sunday nights.
+Currently, the show airs Mondays-Saturdays at 11:00pm EST, with the 60-minute episodes (from September 1980 – May 1992) air Monday through Friday nights, and 90-minute episodes (from 1972 – September 12, 1980) on Saturday nights.

 Selected episodes of Carson's show are available on NBC's Peacock streaming service.
 Shout!
-Factory launched a 24/7 streaming channel devoted to the series in August 2020, which is distributed through free over-the-top platforms including Stirr, Xumo and Pluto TV.
+Factory launched a 24/7 streaming channel devoted to the series in August 2020, which is distributed through various free over-the-top platforms, including Stirr, Xumo and Pluto TV.
 Recently, The Roku Channel began streaming JohnnyCarsonTV on its multi-channel platform LiveTV.

 Guest hosts

 Jack Paar had often asked Carson to guest-host Tonight in its earliest years and repeatedly claimed he had been responsible for NBC's selection of Carson in 1962 as his replacement.
 Steve Allen also utilized guest hosts, including Carson and Ernie Kovacs, particularly after he began hosting The Steve Allen Show in prime time in 1956 and needed to reduce his workload on Tonight.

 The Tonight Show Starring Johnny Carson had guest hosts for entire weeks during Carson's vacations and other nights he had off.
-Many guest hosts were already large names in their own right, among them Frank Sinatra, Burt Reynolds and Don Rickles.
+Many guest hosts were already large names in their own right, among them Frank Sinatra, Burt Reynolds, Don Rickles, Tony Danza, and Steve Martin.
 Comedian Woody Allen guest hosted three times between 1966 and 1971.
-The following is a list of those who guest-hosted at least fifty times during the first 21 years of the show's run:
+The following is a list of those who guest-hosted at least 50 times: